johannesthoma/jtsoft.at/reactos-console.markdown

 After a few seconds, you should see ReactOS debug messages.

+To stop viewing the console, press Ctrl-[ (it is the Escape Character).

+To view the console and logging into a file you can pipe the command into the UNIX tee utility, as in:

+{% highlight bash %}
+virsh console ReactOS | tee -a mylogfile.txt
+{% endhighlight %}

+(the -a tell tee not to truncate an existing logfile, it appends output to a file if it exists).

-Note: This works with any OS that logs to a serial port.
+Note: Viewing the console works with any OS that logs to a serial port.
 For example, Linux can be configured to log to the serial port.